kinverarity1/python-sa-gwdata/README.md

 Python code to get groundwater data for South Australia

 This code provides the Python package ``sa_gwdata`` to make it easier to download and access groundwater data from the South Australian Department for Environment and Water's [Groundwater Data website](https://www.waterconnect.sa.gov.au/Systems/GD/Pages/Default.aspx).
 It also provides some help for getting related data from the Department for Energy and Mining's [South Australian Resources Information Gateway (SARIG) website](https://minerals.sarig.sa.gov.au/QuickSearch.aspx).

 This is an unofficial side-project done in my spare time.

 ## How to use

-Check out the [documentation](https://python-sa-gwdata.readthedocs.io/en/latest/index.html), and some tutorial Jupyter Notebooks in the [notebooks](notebooks) folder.
+Check out the [complete package documentation](https://python-sa-gwdata.readthedocs.io/en/latest/index.html), and some tutorial Jupyter Notebooks in the [notebooks](notebooks) folder.

 Define the wells you are interested in manually: